CritterRibs/Lets-Go-Get-Pizza/README.md

 - ***E-RP***

 UHM
-i don't like profanity tbh - it makes me super uncomfy. i also tend to tire myself out a lot so i may shut down often but im trying!! i still get nervous but !! alas we ball i also tend to make myself uncomfortable and im prone to being like,,, super upset/irritated (im sorry and working on it!)
+i don't like profanity tbh - it makes me super uncomfy.
+I have it filtered out so if I don't resp to your message it's because it was censored! i also tend to tire myself out a lot so i may shut down often but im trying!! i still get nervous but !! alas we ball i also tend to make myself uncomfortable and im prone to being like,,, super upset/irritated (im sorry and working on it!)